Nadia Backleh

 PhD Research: "Migration and World Literature in the age of Global Modernity"

-Situated at the nexus of literature and theory, migration and labour studies, colonial/postcolonial studies, and global scholarship of empire, the project examines how world literature since the 1980s has engaged with the archetypal condition of migration in the historical conjuncture of global capitalism and late imperialism.
+Situated at the nexus of literature, culture and theory, migration and labour studies, colonial/postcolonial studies, and global scholarship of empire, the project examines how world literature since the 1980s has engaged with the archetypal condition of migration in the historical conjuncture of global capitalism and late imperialism.
 Specifically, how fiction and non-fiction register: (1) cultures of migration, (2) predicaments of global capitalism and empire on migrant masses, and (3) modalities through which migrants seek a way out of their dire conditions.
-Methodologically, the research anchors itself to materialism.
-It brings a literary-critical eye to examine related scholarly debates.
-And it argues for the centrality of capital and class analysis to realistically understand migrants' conditions apart from neoliberal mythologies as well as to concretize the potentials and limitations of the registered spaces and modalities of resistance.
+Methodologically, the research employs materialist explanatory approaches and world-literary critical frameworks to examine related scholarly debates.
+And it argues for the centrality of capturing the totality of global capitalist modernity and of restoring class analysis to realistically comprehend migrants' conditions apart from neoliberal mythologies as well as to concretize the potentials and limitations of the registered spaces and modalities of resistance.

 Supervisors: Prof. Paulo de Medeiros, and Prof. Graeme Macdonald